Ezubao

 Ezubao (e租宝) was a peer-to-peer lending scheme based in the eastern Chinese province of Anhui.
 It was set up as an online scheme in July 2014, attracted funds of about 50 billion yuan ($7.6 billion) from 900,000 investors, and ceased to trade in December 2015.
 On 1 February 2016, the scheme was closed down and 21 involved people were arrested.
 Zhang Min, the president of the parent company, Yucheng Global, told investigators that the company operated as a Ponzi scheme.
-Following its establishment, Ezubao grew rapidly, masquerading as a legitimate investment opportunity while operating under the guise of peer-to-peer lending.
-Revelations about the fraudulent nature of Ezubao’s operations emerged after an exposé in late 2015, leading to public outcry and intensified scrutiny by regulatory authorities.
-The scale of Ezubao’s Ponzi scheme, which orchestrated a sophisticated ruse involving fake projects and returns, was unprecedented in China, contributing to an estimated loss of billions of yuan for investors.
-The scandal not only devastated the finances of nearly a million individuals but also prompted a nationwide tightening of regulations on the peer-to-peer lending industry, aiming to close loopholes and restore investor confidence.